Loucheiz Purifoy: Saskatchewan Roughriders

 One day after being released by the Redblacks, Purifoy signed with the Saskatchewan Roughriders.

-BC Lions (II)
+BC Lions (second stint)

-On the first day of free agency, on February 8, 2022, Purifoy signed with the BC Lions.
+On the first day of free agency, on February 8, 2022, Purifoy signed with the Lions.
 Purifoy played in all 18 regular season games for the Lions and contributed with 55 tackles, nine special-teams tackles, three interceptions and a sack.
 He was named a CFL All-Star for his performance.
 He was released on January 4, 2023.
 He was due a $30,000 roster bonus in mid-February 2023.

 Edmonton Elks

 On January 9, 2023, it was announced that Purifoy had signed with the Edmonton Elks.
+He was released in January 2025.

+On January 17th, 2025, hours after being released by the Elks, the CFL announced that he would be suspended 2 games for violating the leagues substance abuse policy, a decision that the CFLPA protested immensely.